Common Plumbing Noises: Insights from a Plumber

 When you turn on a faucet, if you hear a loud slam or bang, this indicates that you have a problem with the water hammer.
 This is when a shockwave transmits through the water in your pipes.
 The problem occurs when a closed valve abruptly stops the flow of water.
 This can happen if air chambers in your pipe valves become clogged.

 Water hammer is a problem that demands your attention because it can damage pipes and loosen their fittings.
-To correct the issue, call a plumber to come to clear the clogged pipe valve chambers and replace any damaged parts.
+To correct the issue, call your local Burnaby plumber to come to clear the clogged pipe valve chambers and replace any damaged parts.

 It is perfectly normal for your pipes to vibrate because they are being shaken by the force of the water rushing through them.
 However, if the shaking is loud enough to notice, the plumbing probably isn’t as secure as it should be.
 Loose mounting straps are the most likely culprit.

 You can fix this problem by tightening or replacing the straps that have deteriorated or pulled away from the pipes.
 If you don’t feel comfortable performing these repairs yourself, call a plumber for help.

 When you hear whistling plumbing noises from a showerhead or faucet, the most likely cause is some clog or buildup in one of those fixtures—cleaning or replacing whichever one is making the noise will clear up your problem.
 If you’re having trouble pinpointing the problem, try checking your showerheads and faucets for buildup with a pipe cleaner or paperclip.

 A gurgling, bubbling sound resulting from a partial blockage slows the water as it flows down the drain.
 Cleaning the drain should resolve the issue.
 However, if all of the drains in your house gurgle, there’s probably an issue with the drain vents.
 The purpose of these plumbing components is to prevent air bubbles from entering the system.
 Replacing the drain vents is a job best left to a professional plumber.